gcharters/coffee/README.md

 </server>
 ```
-You'll see that this turns metrics authentication on and sets up some simple security required for the securing/accessing the metrics endpoint.
-Note, this configuration really is NOT FOR PRODUCTION, it's simply aiming to show how to override server configuration.
+You'll see that this turns metrics authentication on and sets up some simple security required for securing/accessing the metrics endpoint.
+Note, this configuration really is NOT FOR PRODUCTION, it's simply aiming to show how to override, or provide new, server configuration.

 If you're on a unix-based OS, in the `coffee/coffee-shop`directory, run the `coffee-shop` container:

 ```
 docker run -p 9080:9080 -p 9445:9443 --network=masterclass-net --name=coffee-shop -e default_barista_base_url='http://barista:9081' -e default_http_port=9080 -e default_https_port=9443 -v $(pwd)/configDropins/overrides:/opt/ol/wlp/usr/servers/defaultServer/configDropins/overrides  masterclass:coffee-shop
 ```
-The above relies on `pwd` to fill out the docker volume source path.
+The above relies on `pwd` to fill in the docker volume source path.
 If you're on Windows, replace `$(pwd)` with the absolute path to the `coffee/coffee-shop` directory in the above command.

 You should see the following message as the server is starting: